MicrosoftDocs/mixed-reality/mixed-reality-docs/using-the-windows-namespace-with-unity-apps-for-hololens.md

 keywords: Unity, WinRT, windows mixed reality, API, walkthrough
 ---

-# Using the Windows namespace with Unity apps for HoloLens
+# WinRT APIs with Unity for HoloLens

 This page describes how to make use of WinRT APIs in your Unity project for HoloLens.